 You’re a master at skimming blog posts (like this one?) and scrolling past those subheads and paragraphs we work over.
 A photo or a graphic might stop you in your tracks.
-The scrolling pauses and the eyes rest as you take in that visual hook.
+The scrolling will pause as you take in that visual hook.

 Yes, photos grab eyeballs.
 That’s why social networks are built around them.